mlugg/adrift/README.md

 - splitter

 To create the splits file you can read the 'Usage' section of this Readme.
-For the splitter file you can download the splitter from the releases page.

 If you compiled adrift, your splitter file will be in ./splitters/sar_split, rename it to splitter and move it to the directory.